 The only oil that does not burn when it gets in the eyes is castor oil, which is so soothing that for dry eyeballs one can safely rub the oil all over the eyelashes for inflamed eyes and let some seep into the eyes or even put one drop in each eye; it is also said to promote the growth of eyelashes and eyebrows.

-In Latin America the seeds of papaw are sucked or lightly chewed (and then spit out) as a remedy for diarrhea.
+In Latin America the seeds of papaw are sucked or lightly chewed (and then spit out) as a remedy for diarrhoea.

 The fresh young leaves of avocado trees can be infused by pouring boiling water over them and drunk as a tea (no sugar) by diabetics as it is said to help their condition.
 Nothing, however, will really help a diabetic person if he does not keep to a very strict diet with a minimal intake of carbohydrates of all kinds—sugars, starches and fruits.